drone/docs/content/usage/matrix.md

 # Plugins

 Matrix builds execute the same Yaml multiple times, but with different parameters.
-This means plugins are executed multiple times as well which may not be desired.
+If you are using notification or deployment plugins you probabaly want to prevent multiple executions.
 To restrict a step to a single permutation you can add the following condition:

 ```yaml
 heroku: